 Call to Action

-This last option provide in the theme customization options is indeed very useful!
+This last option provides in the theme customization options is indeed very useful!
 It allows you to add a call to action message on every page across the website.
 It is an optional element and if you choose to have it you will also need to provide some call to action text, text color and background color for that section of the page.

 The default settings will be displayed if you do not make any changes.
 Here’s how my call to action section looks like 🙂